|QUESTION & ANSWER|

 |SOUND OFF!
 Post your comments|

 Page 1| Page 2

-NEWTOWN SQUARE, Pa. -- SAP America chief Bill McDermott is always on the run.
+NEWTOWN SQUARE, Pa. -- SAP America chief McDermott is always on the run.
 After meeting with potential clients he gave a keynote recently at a Chicago business conference and quickly jetted off to Germany before SAP released its third quarter financial results.